AnneKitsune/planck_ecs/README.md

 * Small code size.
 * Stable, tested, benchmarked, 100% completed.
 * Ability to handle system errors instead of crashing.
+* Convert both functions and closures into systems!

 # Usage
 Add the following to you Cargo.toml file: